Not to be out-Einsteined, Adobe launches its Sensei layer of AI services throughout its clouds

 “Sensei, ‘master’ or ‘teacher’ in Japanese, is the perfect term to describe the deep expertise in artificial intelligence (AI), machine learning and deep learning we have built into our platform.”

 Adobe already had dozens of intelligent services running in its clouds, some of which were added in announcements as recently as March and May.
-Sensei makes those services available throughout the three clouds and marks Adobe’s commitment to boosting its investment for providing more.
+Sensei makes those services available throughout the three clouds, marking Adobe’s commitment to boosting its investment for providing more.